ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with weather data to assess how weather conditions affect expedition outcomes.
 We'll also adjust pipeline parameters to refine weather impact insights.

+We'll be learning about the following concepts:
+  1. How to change a flow's parameters

 To start open the `flows/5-weather_impact_analysis` folder in the File Explorer on the left.